WalletScrutiny/WalletScrutinyCom/_android/com.crypterum.crypterum.md

 - The last accessible archive was in 2019
 - We emailed support at support@crypterum.com to verify the status of the project.
 For now, we'll mark this as **defunct**

+**UPDATE:** The provider responded and confirmed the project was defunct.